RFB (protocol): Limitations

 In terms of transferring clipboard data, "there is currently no way to transfer text outside the Latin-1 character set".
 A common pseudo-encoding extension solves the problem by using UTF-8 in an extended format.

 The VNC protocol is pixel based.
 Although this leads to great flexibility (i.e. any type of desktop can be displayed), it is often less efficient than solutions that have a better understanding of the underlying graphic layout like X11 or desktop such as RDP.
 Those protocols send graphic primitives or high level commands in a simpler form (e.g. open window), whereas RFB just sends the raw pixel data, albeit compressed.

 The VNC protocol expresses mouse button state in a single byte, as binary up/down.
 This limits the number of mouse buttons to eight (effectively 7 given convention of button 0 meaning "disabled").
 Many modern mice enumerate 9 or more buttons, leading to forward/back buttons having no effect over RFB.
 A "GII" extension solves this problem.

+The original protocol specification does not define any way to transfer sound data at all, with the sole exception that the server may signal a bell (audible beep, notification sound) should be played by the client.
+There is, however, a "QEMU Audio" extension defined in the RFB protocol's community version.